A Fun Excavator Halloween Costume DIY

 18. Add a construction hat and some construction pajamas to make it even more fun!

 Do your kids wear store-bought or handmade Halloween costumes?
 What are your kids dressing up as this year?
+What’s your favorite costume DIY project?
 Don’t forget to link up your kids’ handmade costumes in the Handmade Halloween Costume Parade!

 This post may have affiliate or sponsored links.
 Please see my disclosure policy.